Posted on: August 7, 2020

 Drawbacks of Dental Implants

 For many patients, the cost of dental implants is a huge disadvantage.
-It’s also possible that the procedure isn’t covered by dental insurance; however, we encourage you to inquire about our office’s financing or payment plans to help make treatment more affordable.
+It’s also possible that the procedure isn’t covered by dental insurance; however, we encourage you to inquire about our office’s financing or payment options to help make treatment more affordable.
 These also are considered disadvantages of dental implants:

 - Lengthy procedure with many steps involved